-Endoscopic treatment for Zenker's diverticulum is safe long-termApril 30th, 2013 in Diseases, Conditions, Syndromes /
+Endoscopic treatment for Zenker's diverticulum is safe long-termApril 30, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study reports that flexible endoscopic treatment of Zenker's diverticulum by using a diverticuloscope offers a treatment modality with a very low complication rate.
 Zenker's diverticulum is an abnormal pouch in the upper part of the esophagus that causes difficulty swallowing and is most commonly found in older patients.
 Clinical remission was achieved over a single session of treatment in the majority of the cases.
 This study also demonstrated the long-term efficacy of the technique.
 The study appears in the May issue of GIE: Gastrointestinal Endoscopy, the monthly peer-reviewed scientific journal of the American Society for Gastrointestinal Endoscopy (ASGE).